venoblin/personal-portfolio-frontend/README.md

 # Personal-Portfolio
 This is my personal web portfolio showcasing my skills as a website developer.

+Technologies used:
+* NodeJs
+* Express
+* EJS
+* Html
+* Css
+* Javascript

+# Projects
-All of my projects are set up to be inserted as the body of [views/layouts/boilerplate.ejs](views/layouts/boilerplate.ejs),  in the server-side when rendering the page; the project name is passed to the boilerplate so it can get the corresponding stylesheat and script.<br/>
+All of my projects are set up to be inserted as the body of [views/layouts/boilerplate.ejs](views/layouts/boilerplate.ejs),  in the server-side when rendering the page; the project name is passed to the boilerplate so it can get the corresponding stylesheat and script.

 Server-side:
 ```